-The archive is available to Unidata sites through a passworded FTP account on unidata2.ssec.wisc.edu.
-The near realtime data are stored on line for at least 20 days, and data older than that will be loaded in from tape (a limited number of days of data at a time) upon request.
-Once loaded, historical data sets will be kept on line for approximately 7 days if possible. (depending on demand and disk space availability).
+The archive is available to Unidata sites through a passworded HTTP account on idd.ssec.wisc.edu.
+The near realtime data are stored on line for at least 60 days, and data older than that will be loaded in from tape (a limited number of days of data at a time) upon request.
+Once loaded, historical data sets will be kept on line for approximately 7 days (depending on demand and disk space availability).
 The archive naming conventions for the datasets are listed below.

 Requests for historical data sets should be sent to <datacenter@ssec.wisc.edu> specifying the day(s) of the data needed.
 You will be notified when the data are accessible and on what machine.
 All products for the days requested are loaded.